Show All Answers

 Beginning April 1, 2019, a yard waste sticker will be required for bundled brush.
 These stickers are $2.37 a piece and are required for each bundle of brush.
 These yard waste stickers are also required for paper bags, and cans of leaves and grass.

-Stickers are available at participating local stores including the Jewel Food Stores in Lombard and Villa Park, 7-11 on Main Street, Johnson’s Lighthouse BP Gas Station in Villa Park, Schroeder’s Ace Hardware, and West Suburban Bank.
+Stickers are available at participating local stores including the Jewel Food Stores in Lombard and Villa Park, 7-11 on Main Street, Johnson’s Lighthouse BP Gas Station in Villa Park, Ace Hardware, and all three West Suburban Bank locations.
 Stickers are not available at Village Hall.

 No. The Village’s policy includes free brush collection following a major wind storm (>50 mph sustained ground-level winds and >200 homes with significant tree damage).
 This policy will remain the same.